 Blood is pumped through the dialyser and returned to your body.

 In haemodialysis your blood flows out of your body, round a dialysis machine and through a dialyser.
 The dialyser cleans your blood of waste products and then it is returned to your body.
 The haemodialysis process replaces the cleaning function normally carried out by healthy kidneys.
-It usually has to be done three times a week.
+It usually has to be done three times a week on alternate days.

 You will need a small operation to create a fistula or to insert a dialysis line.
 A fistula is where an artery is joined to a vein so that the vein enlarges.
 This enables needles to be inserted into your bloodstream for haemodialysis.